 2 The Board establishes awards and recognitions.

-3 The Board decides on the presentation of awards with exception of, the Honorary Membership, which is determined by the International Council.
-It cooperates with the Congress Organizing Committee of the Congress host country in the case of the IUFRO World Congress Host Scientific Award.
+3 The Board approves the presentation of awards with exception of the Honorary Membership, which is approved by the International Council.
+The Board and its Honours and Awards Committee cooperate with the Congress Organizing Committee of the Congress host country in selecting the recipient(s) of the IUFRO World Congress Host Scientific Award.

-4 An Honours and Awards Committee (see Internal Regulations Section V7.2) prepares the decisions on awards and awardees for the Board.
+4 An Honours and Awards Committee (see Internal Regulations Section V.6.2 and Section XII), based on evaluations of nominations received, makes recommendations on awards and awardees to the Board.

 5 The Board will also recognize non IUFRO members for awards as it finds appropriate.